IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/contact-us.md

 {% include feature_row %}

 If you have any queries, suggestions, would like to volunteer or contribute, we would love to hear from you!
+Please complete the form below and we will back in touch shortly.

-For direct queries on IFoA Professional Communities, do feel free to contact them directly: <a href="mailto:professional.communities@actuaries.org.uk">professional.communities@actuaries.org.uk</a>.
+For direct queries on IFoA Professional Communities, do feel free to contact: <a href="mailto:professional.communities@actuaries.org.uk">professional.communities@actuaries.org.uk</a>.

 <form action="https://getform.io/f/4dff9407-8d4a-4175-a453-6411475f7444" method="POST">
           <div class="form-group">